-BATTERY(IES)
+Battery(ies)

-Your authorized Axis dealer can check to see that a battery(ies) appears to be holding charge properly.
+Your authorized Axis dealer can check to see that the battery(ies) appear to be holding charge properly.
 Unless a battery has fully expended its life cycle, it's impossible to guarantee that the battery will continue to serve, but experience helps the dealer to anticipate whether there is still service to be expected from the battery.

-When it is necessary to replace a battery, be certain to select a marinegrade battery with at least seven-hundred-fifty (750) cold cranking amps (cca) at zero degrees (oo) Fahrenheit.
+When it is necessary to replace a battery, be certain to select a marine-grade battery with at least seven-hundred-fifty (750) cold cranking amps (cca) at zero degrees (00) Fahrenheit.
 Spiral cell batteries are superior in holding charges and extending the period of available usage.